 If you have a lot of time, you can also sell your inherited home all by yourself.
 This means you won't seek the help of realtors.

-Here are the pros of personally handling the sale of your property in Washington:
+Here are the pros of personally handling the sale of your property:

 - It can help you net more money because you don't have to pay the agent for commissions.
 (Note: This is possible if you are really an expert in the industry.)